scotticus/minion-react/README.md

 ##The Plan

 1. Get the basics up and running.

   a.
 Build system

   b.
 Some kind of API server to deliver the JSON data

   c.
 Integrated unit testing

 2. Encounter View

   a.
 Allow the user to add actors to an encounter

-    i.
+  b.
 Basic info: Name, Type, Initiative Modifier, Initiative, AC

-  b.
+  c.
+Automatically reorder the list in initiative order

+  d.
 Allow the user to edit the actors so if initiaitve order changes, it can be reflected in the app.